How to Protect Wool Clothing From Moths? That Annoying Moment!!

-You are getting dressed for an event.
+You’re getting dressed for an event.
 You reach for your favorite wool sweater that you love to wear for these specific occasions.
 But wait, something is wrong.
 There are countless holes all over your wool sweater.
 Turns out some pesky insects decided that they needed your sweater more than you did.
 Now your sweater is beyond repair and ruined for good.
 But why does this happen?
-And specifically, to your favorite wool clothes?
+And specifically, why does it happen to your favorite wool clothes?

 What Causes Moth Damage

 Although you hardly ever see moths flying around in your closet, the real danger is in the eggs that they lay.
 Clothing moths prefer the dark remote corners of your closet where they can do the damage in secret.
 These pesky insects lay their eggs in the cozy, warm parts of your clothes.
 After the eggs morph into larvae, the larvae feed on your clothes.
 They especially prefer natural fibers such as wool, cashmere, and silk.
 The larvae feeds on the natural articles of clothing that retains bodily fluid such as sweat, saliva, oils, and even food.

 These tiny little guys are happy with the smallest bits of food possible.
 In the warm folds of your wool clothes, these annoying little pests are happily feasting on the natural fibers of your clothes and making holes that are beyond repair!
 So, let’s get into details on how to protect wool clothing from moths?

 How To Deal With Moths

 When you find moth damage on any of your clothes, the first thing you need to do is clean out your closet or drawer.
 Moths love the dark, untouched spots of your closet or drawer.
 Remove your clothes and do a thorough cleaning of your shelves and drawers.
 This will help to clean up any extra moth eggs or larvae that you cannot see.